- One Helluva Ride!

 Volunteers will provide fresh fruit and beverages at snack stops as early as 7:30 AM.
 The routes pass through several small towns where additional food and drinks can be purchased.
 You are encouraged to stop, rest and take a break while replenishing your energy and making new friends!
-Chilled watermelon will be served to riders at the Fairgrounds at the end of the ride.
+Chilled watermelon and lunch will be served to riders at the Fairgrounds at the end of the ride.

 There will be restrooms and/or porta-john facilities at all designated food stops.